spryker/spryker-docs/docs/pbc/all/search/algolia.md

 An index is the place where the data used by Algolia is stored.

-In case of the Spryker store, the index is a complete list of all active concrete products that can sppear in search results.
+In case of the Spryker store, the index is a complete list of all active concrete products that can appear in search results.
 There are separate indexes per locale and per sorting strategy.
 With the Algolia app, the search results in your store can be sorted by:

 - Relevance